 Now, you want to hold your power button to bring up the power menu for the device.
 You will see a list of options, but go ahead and tap the "Bootloader" option and it will boot into the bootloader main menu.
 While you're still with your phone, now would be an excellent time to connect it to your computer via a USB data connection.

-If you followed my previous guide on how to unlock the OnePlus 6T bootloader, you should have already downloaded Google's SDK Platform-Tools.
-You will need this to launch Fastboot and ADB commands in the future, especially for installing TWRP.
+If you followed my previous guide on how to unlock the OnePlus 6T bootloader, you should already have the platform-tools folder installed and ready to go.
+You will need the platform-tools package to launch Fastboot and ADB commands in the future, especially for installing TWRP.
+If you haven't done that yet, go ahead and download the file below from Google to get started.

 Now that you have the platform-tools extracted to a location of your choosing, we can open a command window for your current operating system.
 Head into your platform-tools folder (if you don't remember where this is, search your hard drive for "platform-tools"), and then you are going to copy the location of this folder to be used in the command window.